videojs/video.js/ROADMAP.md

   It's possible there are still cases where the native control bar shows up under ours in iOS, we should investigate and fix it
 - Make our language files work with bundlers
 - Investigate `type=module` script support for Video.js
+- Fix the rest of the Video.js issues